rudidude86/gura-lang.github.io/documents/Data-Type.md

 ### About Data Type

+A value has a corresponding Data Type that manages its behavior and properties.

-Each Data Type is assigned with a type name, which often appears in argument list of function call.
+Each Data Type is assigned with a type name, which usually appears in argument list of function call.

-Name spaces for Data Type is completely isolated from those for other resources like variable.
+Name spaces for Data Type is completely isolated from those for other names like variable and function.

 As each Data Type has a one-to-one relationship with a Class, those terms have almost the same meaning within a context in many cases.